Ethorbit/nzc-docker/README.md

 Lastly, you'll want to manage the Portainer web panel's users and teams in: `compose/data/configs/portainer/templates`

+Optionally, if you care about the included SearxNG instance (A privacy respecting search engine), add a list of trusted IP or IP ranges in: `compose/data/configs/nginx/snippets/admin_ips.conf`
+Or if you prefer, you can choose to make SearxNG public by removing the `deny all` in: `compose/data/configs/nginx/conf.d/nzc.conf`

 In case anything was missed, look around in the configs directory.

 ## Creating/Removing the containers